BEWARE LEWIS RV OKLAHOMA CITY, OPEN RANGE, AND HIGHLAND RIDGE

 They also broke our sofa (one of the workers wrote that on the invoice).
 They would not relace it.

-Review about: Open Range Rv Rv.
+Product or Service Mentioned: Open Range Rv Rv.

 Reason of review: Bad quality.